danielrobertson/twitter-clone/README.md

 # Twitter clone

-This Twitter clone built using Next.js and [Tailwind CSS](https://tailwindcss.com)
+This Twitter clone built using Next.js, Tailwind CSS, and Hasura GraphQL layer backed by Postgres DB

 ## Development